Treasures of the Snow: Plot summary

-One night Annette goes out for a walk alone, slips on ice and sprains her ankle very badly.
-She struggles to the nearest chalet but the owners were away and being unable to walk, finds herself in danger of freezing to death.
+Then one night Annette goes out for a walk alone, slips on ice and sprains her ankle very badly.
+She struggles to the nearest chalet but the owners are away.
+Unable to walk, she finds herself in danger of freezing to death.
 To her relief Lucien skis past while on his way home from visiting his old friend.
 She calls for help and he gives her his cloak while he goes home to fetch a sledge.
-When he returns, Annette confesses to him about breaking his carved horse, but instead of being angry Lucien forgives her and takes her home on the sledge, where Annette invites him in.
+When he returns, Annette confesses to him about breaking his carved horse, but instead of being angry Lucien forgives her and feels relieved that he is not the only person to have done hurtful things out of spite.
+He takes her on his sledge to her chalet, where he is invited in.
 Later Annette confesses to the schoolmaster, and they agree that he should present her prize to Lucien.

 The enmity is over, but Lucien still feels troubled with guilt about Dani's disability.
 One evening Lucien's sister, who commutes by train to work in a hotel in the nearest town, comes home with a generous tip from a famous orthopaedic surgeon, Monsieur Givet, who is staying at the hotel.
-Intrigued, Lucien asks whether he can make Dani better, but is told the doctor is leaving the hotel for home early the next morning, and that his fees are far too expensive.
+Lucien asks excitedly whether he can make Dani better, but is told the doctor is leaving the hotel for home early the next morning, and anyway his fees would be far too expensive.
 Undeterred, Lucien creeps out of the house that night in a blizzard and goes to talk with his friend the old man, telling him about Monsieur Givet and that he might be able to cure Dani.
-The old man gives Lucien a sock full of banknotes to pay for the treatment, but makes him promise to not tell the doctor where the money was obtained, telling Lucien "Just tell him that it is the payment of a debt."
+The old man gives Lucien a sock full of banknotes to pay for the treatment, but makes him promise to not tell the doctor where the money was obtained, telling Lucien, "Just tell him that it is the payment of a debt."
 Lucien attempts to climb and ski to the town, which involves crossing a high mountain pass.
 Despite the atrocious weather he reaches the hotel about 5 am.
 Monsieur Givet goes with Lucien to visit Dani, and offers to treat him in his hospital.
-But before he leaves the village, he asks Lucien's sister where the old man lived that Lucien knew, and goes to visit him.
-He recognises the old man as his father and invites him to come home after telling him how much he had missed him.
+But before he leaves the village, he asks Lucien's sister where the old man lives that Lucien knows, and goes to visit him.
+He recognises the old man as his father, tells him how much he has missed him, and invites him to come home.

 Annette goes with Dani to stay in the hospital.
 His fractured leg is re-broken and set properly, and Dani returns home able to walk and run like any little boy.
 Everybody is reunited with each other as spring arrives.